-If you really want to shake up how you give thanks this year, catch this webinar.
+If you really want to shake up how you give thanks this year, watch this.

 As a fundraiser, you know it’s important to show appreciation and thank your donors.
 You know it’s nice to send them a hand-written thank you card or call to thank them personally.
 Donors fund your mission, after all.
 But what about everyone else who works to move your mission forward?
 And when you do thank these people, are you capitalizing on the opportunity to further your connection and gain insight?